awslabs/disco/disco-java-agent/disco-java-agent-core/README.md

 However, as noted in the top-level README, there is some unfortunate unreliability around these tests since their preconditions cannot easily be satisfied in user code.

+## Disco Plugins classloader compatibility
+If a class inside a bootstrap plugin references classes from a SDK or framework, this would result in a `ClassDefNotFound` error at runtime since the bootstrap classloader has no visibility to classes loaded by other classloaders.
+The currently implemented solution is to relocate these compiled classes under /resources of the build artifact jar and then use the `ResourcesClassInjector` class from this package to inject these classes to the same classloader that loaded the SDK or framework.

+For additional detail, please check the java doc of `ResourcesClassInjector`.